Masaki Aiba: Variety show host

 In 2004 Aiba became a regular part of Ken Shimura's variety show Tensai!
 Shimura Dōbutsuen.
 With co-hosts of the show such as Tomomitsu Yamaguchi, Sayaka Aoki and Becky, Aiba interacts with various wild animals such as tigers, pandas and crocodiles in zoos both in and out of Japan, such as Singapore, South Africa, Philippines and Indonesia.
 After Shimura's passing on March 29, 2020, Aiba was given the lead of the show.
 The name for the show remained as a tribute to Shimura.
 As of June 3, 2020, NTV decided to end broadcasting "Tensai!" in September, stating as a reason that to continue filming on that stage, with all the memories gathered throughout almost 16 years that the show was on air, would be painfully difficult and heartbreaking.
 However, Aiba would continue as host of a new program with basically the same theme: the love for animals.
 The new show, I love みんなのどうぶつ園 (I love minna no doubutsuen), started airing in October.
 The show's format and name remained until April 2022, when it was renamed 嗚呼!!みんなの動物園 (Aa!
 Minna no doubutsuen), focusing now on the people who take care of rescued animals, mainly dogs and cats.
 Aiba, besides hosting the show, has an occasional corner trimming and washing rescued dogs, as part of his desire to take care of animals.

 In 2013 Aiba began hosting a variety show Aiba Manabu airing in TV Asahi.
-Aiba and the audience enrich their knowledge about Japan through cooking and the local ingredients used, making ingredients (such as miso, tofu, soy sauce, etc), making kitchenware from scratch, keeping indoor gardens.
+Aiba and the audience enrich their knowledge about Japan through cooking and the local ingredients used, making ingredients (such as miso, tofu, soy sauce, etc.), making kitchenware from scratch, keeping indoor gardens.
 As part of the 10th anniversary celebration of the program, Aiba Manabu released on December 15, 2023, a recipe book with a variety of vegetable recipes chosen by Aiba and his co-hosts Eiji Kotoge and Yū Sawabe.
 In an interview regarding the book, Aiba said "This is the crystallization of 10 years of learning, for both performers and staff.
 I would be happy if readers could relax while reading this book, have fun thinking, 'What should I make next?' and get excited about cooking."
+On April 5, 2026, Aiba Manabu begins a new project imagined by Aiba.
+Using a 180–year old house as base, Aiba and team start with remodelations and adaptations to the house and the land around it.
+Taking advantage of the vast space behind the house, Aiba pilots an excavator to dig up the ground, and they cultivate fields for the summer.
+His plan is to turn the "Manabu House" into a base of operations, with possible expansion in the future to include a sushi store, a rotenburo and a pizza oven.